Joey Lussick gave an exclusive interview to Salford Red Devils TV following his signing for another two seasons at the The Salford Stadium.

-Lussick arrived at the AJ Bell Stadium prior to the Ladbrokes Challenge Cup semi-finals meaning he’s had an extra week to settle in with housemate Jackson Hastings and get to grips with his other teammates.
+Lussick arrived at the The Salford Stadium prior to the Ladbrokes Challenge Cup semi-finals meaning he’s had an extra week to settle in with housemate Jackson Hastings and get to grips with his other teammates.

 He said: “The week off helps, an extra week of training, an extra week to get combinations, extra week to get things done with the boys.”

 “Me and Jacko [Jackson Hastings] have been good friends for a couple of years now so it definitely helps him getting here a couple of days ago so he sort of found his feet too so it’s good to have a mate here to help me round.”
 Watch Joey Lussick’s full interview with Salford Red Devils TV below: